miquelvir/lsds-2025/labs/1-hdfs/README.md

     - [Lab 2: Building the datanode](#lab-2-building-the-datanode) - 3 exercises (25 marks)
     - [Seminar 2: Building a Python client](#seminar-2-building-a-python-client) - 3 exercises (25 marks)

 - [Additional exercises](#additional-exercises).
-You can deliver additional exercises for extra marks.
+You can deliver additional exercises for extra marks up to a maximum of 12 over 10.

 - [Design](#design).
 Read this section to understand the requirement and architecture of the system you must implement.
     - [client](#client).
 How does SSHDFS client work?